hmyraqilah/secure-pickleball-court-booking/README.md

 - db.sqlite3 is included (do not delete).
 - Each member must create their own virtual environment.
 - Do NOT run migrations unless the database is missing.
-- Since we are following the OWASP Top 10 and ASVS guidelines, the user needs to attempt several logins first before accessing the test user page.
-After receiving the error message, the user can return to the login page and enter either the test user or admin credentials.
-This process tests the rate limitation for login.
-Upon logging in again, the user will receive an OTP verification message in the terminal.
-After verification, the user can view the dashboard and book a court.